apakhbari/okd4-clustering/setup.md

 (HERE)

 ## 2- Implementation
+- NOTE: In this guide, I used VMWare ESXi as the hypervisor (HERE) (USE ALERT md)
 ### Create a new network in VMWare for OKD
 - Login to your VMWare Host.
 Select Networking → Port Groups → Add port group.
 Setup an OKD network on an unused VLAN, in my instance, VLAN 20.
 - Name your Group and set your VLAN ID.